Bachelor of Science

 What does a biochemistry major study?

 Biochemistry is on the interface between the chemical and biological universe, with particular attention paid to the study of life.
-A Bachelor of Science in biochemistry will give student the chemical understanding of the biological world that surrounds us.
+A Bachelor of Science in biochemistry will give students the chemical understanding of the biological world that surrounds us.
 Students in this major will take introductory and advanced courses in both chemistry and biology.

 Why study biochemistry at Coastal Carolina University?